Harhoy/nn_mini/README.md

 # Validation

 The model is validated by running ten epochs on the MNIST data set with a learning rate of 0.01.
-I trained it on MacBook Air from 2017 on an Intel 1.8 GHz I5 processor and it took about a minute.
+I trained it on MacBook Air from 2017 on an Intel 1.8 GHz I5 processor and it took about a minute to complete.

 The model's global accuracy score is